buildpacks/docs/content/docs/tools/tekton.md

 run each phase in a separate container.

 ## Set Up
-> NOTE: Prior to installing `Tekton`, we recommend reviewing the basic Tekton concepts.
-Documentation for that can be
+> NOTE: Prior to installing `Tekton`, we recommend reviewing the basic Tekton concepts in the [documentation][tekton-concepts].
-> found [here][tekton-concepts]

 ### Prerequisites
 Before we get started, make sure you've got the following installed: